farzadgo/carla-anacker/README.md

-## personal portfolio
+## portfolio test

-This is the repository for a persoanl static web page.
+This is the repository for a persoanl portfolio page deployed with Github Pages.

-- it is written from scrtach
-- the lightbox fetches the the images from local directory
-- it is hosted on github pages